Ridingduck/Tera-CardSwitch-Op-Code/README.md

-# I JUST UPDATE OP CODES IF I AM FREE FOR FUN AND PERSONAL USAGE
+# I only update op-code when I am free just for fun and personal usage